 Pet-friendly Cabin Camping - 8 Things you need to know

 When you're planning a cabin camping trip, including your furry friends is an option that can add an entirely new dimension to the adventure.
 However, it is not as simple as packing your pet's bag and hitting the road.
 Here are some tips and pointers to ensure you and your pet have the most enjoyable and hassle-free experience possible.
+If you're also planning a stay in other outdoor destinations, see our guide to camping in national parks.

 #1 Check the Pet Policy